PawelTyd/ReactProjectALK/README.md

 ## Features and Functions

-a) Simulating the SPA approach by toggling the class "hidden" and the property "display"
+a) Form validation
 - Related functions: toggleSPA() and returnToHomePage()

-b) Validating user input to ensure all necessary fields (financing, name, date of delivery, accessories) are filled before purchase
+b) Validating user input to ensure all necessary fields (email, password, confirmPassword) are filled during registration/login process.
+The length of characters, the format of the email, the compatibility of passwords have been checked
 - Related function: validation()

 c) Additional filtering by car name using the "filter' method